djtoohey/djtoohey.github.io/update.md

     * Profile picture

-    * Bio

-    * Location

-    * Email

-    * Link to your portfolio

 * Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.

-* Pin some repos that you want to highlight

-  * Navigate to [GitHub](https://github.com/) and go to your profile.

-  * Click "Customize your pins"

-  * Click the checkboxes for your project and 2-3 homework assignments that you would like to share

-  * Make sure each of these projects is deployed and add a link to the deployed project in their README files

 * Follow your classmates.
 They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.